There are fundamentally two kinds of world views.

 For me though, the problem is much, much deeper than that.
 As far as I can tell, the roles and institutions of the world were constructed almost exclusively by men.
 They are based on masculine concepts and world-views like competition, violence and dominance.
 It is structurally and fundamentally “a man’s world”.

-I’d be much more interested in conceptualizing institutions and societies with equal parts masculine and feminine structures, modalities and mechanisms.
-Imagine societal systems that are co-designed by women.
+I'd very much love to engage in a design process that conceptualizes institutions and societies with equal parts masculine and feminine structures, modalities and mechanisms.
+Imagine societies that are co-designed by women.

 What does that look like?
 I have no idea - but I have a suspicion it might look quite different to what we have now, and open up all sorts of new possibilities - possibly (likely) making for a better, happier world.